A brand new 2019 list has been posted.

 – Over-specced (shows that have passed their prime, try to avoid doing them)

-– Mainstream (shows that have matured enough that they have become on-the-nose speccers–and a lot of people are speccing them)
+– Mainstream (shows that have matured enough to have become on-the-nose speccers — with a lot of people speccing them)

-– Wild Cards (soon, everyone will spec those, maybe you can get a head start)
+– Wild Cards (soon, everyone will spec these, maybe you can get a head start)

 – Outsiders (specs that will get you out from the pack)